ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Timing of pregnancy.
 Women who had their first pregnancy after age 35 or who have never had a full-term pregnancy have a higher risk of breast cancer.
 Pregnancy may help protect against breast cancer because it pushes breast cells into their final phase of maturation.

 Race and ethnicity.
 Breast cancer is the most common cancer diagnosis in women, other than skin cancer, regardless of race.
-White women are more likely to develop breast cancer than black women, but among women younger than 45, the disease is more common in black women than in white women.
+White women are more likely to develop breast cancer than Black women, but among women younger than 45, the disease is more common in Black women than in white women.
 Black women are also more likely to die from the disease.
-Reasons for survival differences may include differences in biology, other health conditions, and socioeconomic factors affecting access to medical care.
+Reasons for survival differences may include differences in biology, other health conditions, and socioeconomic factors affecting access to, and use of, medical care.

 Atypical hyperplasia of the breast.
 This diagnosis increases the risk of developing breast cancer in the future.
 It is characterized by abnormal, but not cancerous, cells found in a biopsy (see Diagnosis) of the breast.

-LCIS.
+Lobular carcinoma in situ (LCIS).
 LCIS refers to abnormal cells found in the lobules or glands of the breast.
 It is not considered cancer.
 However, LCIS in 1 breast increases the risk of developing invasive breast cancer in either breast in the future.
 If LCIS is found during a biopsy (see Diagnosis), it may be removed to check for other changes.
-Additional treatment may be recommended.
-Talk with your doctor about the best way to monitor this condition.
+LCIS is categorized as either classic or pleomorphic.
+Classic LCIS has a low risk (about 5%) of being upgraded to cancer.
+If you are diagnosed with classic LCIS, talk with your doctor about close monitoring using imaging and breast exams.
+If you are diagnosed with pleomorphic LCIS, then surgery is recommended to remove the area.
+Talk with your doctor about the best way to monitor and treat this condition.

 Breast density.
-Dense breast tissue may make it more difficult to find a tumor on standard imaging tests, such as mammography (see Diagnosis).
+Dense breast tissue may make it more difficult to detect a tumor on standard imaging tests, such as mammography (see Diagnosis).
 Having dense breast tissue generally means you have more milk glands, milk ducts, and supportive tissue in the breast than fatty tissue.
-Breast density may be from higher levels of estrogen, rather than a separate risk factor, and usually decreases with age.
+On a mammogram, it can be more challenging to distinguish a tumor from this other normal background tissue when the tissue is dense.
+Dense breast tissue is a measure used to describe mammogram images as opposed to how the breast feels.
+Breast density may be from higher levels of estrogen rather than a separate risk factor, and it usually decreases with age.
 Some states require that mammogram results include information about breast density if the results show that a woman has dense breast tissue.
-Researchers are looking at whether lowering breast density might also decrease the risk of breast cancer.
+However, at this time, there are no special screening guidelines for women with dense breasts.

 Lifestyle factors.
 As with other types of cancer, studies continue to show that various lifestyle factors may contribute to the development of breast cancer.